LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/creating-routing-policies.md

 “namespace.variableName” is the way to leverage context variables for creating routing policies.

 #### Step 5: Configure your action to transfer to a skill
 Here you pick SeattleEmployeeSkill from the available list of skills.
 Make sure to have the skill mapped to a human-user and have that user log in to see if routing works.
+For this example, assume that “SeattleEmployeeSkill” has one single human user “Agent Bob.”

 <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_policiescreate9.png">